Bombing of Freiburg on 10 May 1940

-Timing
+On 10 May 1940, the Luftwaffe erroneously bombed the city of Freiburg im Breisgau in a case of friendly fire, killing 57 inhabitants.

+Incident

 The kette (three aircraft) involved, commanded by Leutnant Paul Seidel, were from 8.
 Staffel, Kampfgeschwader 51 "Edelweiss" (8./KG51) operating the Heinkel He 111 medium bomber.
-They had taken off at 14:27 from Landsberg-Lech Air Base, to bomb the French city of Dijon, or the alternative target Dole–Jura Airport, as part of the Battle of France.
-However, due to navigation errors they lost orientation and never arrived there.
-Although they were not able to determine their exact position, they were convinced of being on the other side of the Rhine and, in spite of the landmarks they saw, the town beneath them was thought to perhaps be Colmar, which is at a distance of only 22 miles.
-Since, on the other hand, the Freiburg Air Guard in Hilda Tower on the Loretto mountain identified the aircraft as German, it was only after the attack was already over that air raid warning was given.
+They had taken off at 14:27 from Landsberg-Lech Air Base in Bavaria to bomb the city of Dijon in France, or the alternative target Dole–Jura Airport, as part of the Battle of France.
+While en route to Dijon, they lost orientation over Germany due to navigation errors and were unable to determine their exact position, but were convinced they had crossed the Rhine into France.
+They spotted a church spire rising out of the fog, which they mistook for St Martin's Church in Colmar, a French city only 22 mi from Freiburg on the opposite side of the Rhine.
+The spire was in fact from a church in Freiberg.
+An air raid watch based at the Hilda Tower on the Lorettoberg identified the aircraft as German, so it was only after the attack was already over that air raid warning in Freiburg was given.
 Starting from 15:59 the planes dropped a total of 69 bombs on the city.